jwilkins88/flem-tool/README.md

 ## Limitations

 This is largely untested.
 I've only tested it on Linux Mint.
 Eventually I'll get around to testing it on Windows and other distros, but for now, I can only guarantee it'll work on what's running on my laptop.
 Ubuntu should be fine, but if you're on any other distro, I can't guarantee anything.
 I'm working toward it though!

+### About Modules

+The dream and hope for this is that we can run completely sandboxed modules that have no impact on any other modules.
+This is partially true in FLEM's current state.
+While modules don't care about anything but doing their job, it is possible that modules can collide and render on top of each other.
+It's fully on the end user right now to make sure this doesn't happen.
+I'm planning on putting in guard rails and true sandboxing for modules in a future update, but it's just not there right now.
+I'm focused on core functionality (with some fun stuff), and then I'll go back and get around to hardening the application

 ## Roadmap